cvicens/modernize-apps-jboss/docs/cdk-docs/md/01-moving-existing-apps.md

 </configuration>
 ```

-Since our application is using a Database we also configuration that by adding the following at the ```<-- TODO: Add Datasource definition here -->``` comment
+Since our application is using a Database we also configure that by adding the following at the ```<-- TODO: Add Datasource definition here -->``` comment

 ```java
 <resource>